-About to send a work sample?
-Done correctly, that work sample can take you from untrusted stranger to respected professional in a matter of seconds.
-So before you attach that work sample to your email, it pays to spend a few minutes on strategy.
+Sending a portfolio or work sample by email?
+If done correctly, that email can take you from untrusted stranger to respected professional in a matter of seconds.
+So before you attach that portfolio PDF to your email, it’s important to spend a few minutes on strategy.
 Do you know…

-- When or how many work samples to send?
+- When or how many portfolio pieces to send?

-- Exactly which work sample will increase your chances the most?
+- Exactly which piece in your portfolio will increase your chances the most?

 - Whether you should send over your entire portfolio or just the most relevant sample?

-Enclosed in this post is a guide to help you answer these questions for your situation and create an irresistible work sample to send to your potential client.
+Enclosed in this post is a guide to help you answer these questions for your situation.

-Most freelancers understand that a portfolio helps clients get to know who you are and what you do.
-It’s a quick approximation for your work quality.
+Most agencies and freelancers understand that a portfolio helps leads get to know who you are and what you do.

 - Let them imagine what they will get from you.